FredBaos/fredbaos.github.io/index.md

 One would expect that products at the top of the ranking are cheap and basic goods.
 Indeed, we can see that the top 5 contains soft drinks, dairy products, bread, snacks and cheese, all of which are classic examples of inferior goods.

-Interestingly, the most common bought product, SOFT DRINKS, is found in only 6% of the baskets.
+Interestingly, the most common bought product, `SOFT DRINKS`, is found in only 6% of the baskets.
 This result informs us that no products are systematically dominant in terms of purchases.
 This is a good indication of the inherent variety of purchases, and therefore we have a nice environment to study relationships between products.

 Beyond just keeping track of product counts, we can keep track of the number of times a product is seen together with another product.
 This analysis leads to what we call the "co-purchase matrix" whose values indicate the total number of baskets that any pair of products were purchased together.
 This result can be most naturally visualized in the form of a network where each node represents a product and the weights of an edge is the value of the co-purchase matrix.
 By clicking on one node/product, we can visualize all other products that this particular product have been purchased with at least once in the past.
 {% include interactive_graphs.html  %}